 If I’m Not the Worst, What Am I?

-After publishing a book that wasn't a complete failure, I've been having some very disturbing thoughts.
+I recently published a book largely about myself that wasn't a complete failure.
+As a result, I've been having some very disturbing thoughts.
 What if I don't totally suck?
 What if I'm not the worst person on the planet?
-What if I do, God forbid, deserve happiness?
+What if I do, God forbid...

 Illustrations by Joel Benjamin